JefferyWlLee/1800_2023100_BBY13/README.md

 List team members and/or short bio's here...

 - Jeen Namkung - Resident exterminator, squishing the bugs and making the templates
-- Yousuf Rabani - Certified UX/UI don
+- Yousuf Rabani - Wannabe UX/UI don
 - Jeffery Lee - Backend engineer in the making

 ## 3. Technologies and Resources Used